Free Virtual Resources for Parents and Educators as America Goes Back to School

 School Check IN, for its part, is providing software to screen and document visitors.
 And GoHeath Urgent Care has started a series of free webinars to educate school officials on COVID-19 best practices and methods to develop testing, health monitoring, and risk mitigation protocols.

 “Whether your children are learning from home or back in the classroom this fall, private equity-backed companies are helping them have a safer and more accessible educational experience.
-Back to school will look different this year, but we’re all in this together,” said Drew Maloney, president and CEO of The American Investment Council, an association representing the private investment industry that backs many of these companies, including ALI, Servpro, and School Check IN.
+Back to school will look different this year, but we’re all in this together,” said Drew Maloney, president and CEO of The American Investment Council which contributed to this article.
+AIC is an association representing the private investment industry that backs many of these companies, including ALI, Servpro, and School Check IN.

 For teachers, Common Sense Media compiled a collection of resources to help with teaching in the virtual classroom, and over 300 education companies have made their subscription materials free.
 These offerings come in the form of free video lessons, lesson plans, tutorials, mobile apps, audiobooks, foreign language lessons, test prep materials, and other web resources.